thomas051083/psd-psw/_pswlf-2020/0a-occ.md

 <tr>
 	<td>
 	    <b>LEARN modules</b>
      	    <br>Want to learn more at your own pace?
 You can now do it on LEARN!
-Click on the curated LEARN modules below to build your compentency in Serving with Heart, Commitment and Purpose.
+Click on the curated LEARN modules below to build your competency in Serving with Heart, Commitment and Purpose.
 		<br><br>
-- <a href="https://www.learn.gov.sg/dlp/student/course/8032">A Tool for Effective Feedback</a><br>
-- <a href="https://www.learn.gov.sg/dlp/student/course/8053">Aligning Expectations With My Supervisor</a><br>
-- <a href="https://www.learn.gov.sg/dlp/student/course/28350">Applying Agile Scrum to your workplace</a><br>
-- <a href="https://www.learn.gov.sg/dlp/student/course/8043">Conversations That Inspire and Engage</a><br>
 - <a href="https://www.learn.gov.sg/dlp/student/course/8047">Growing My Self-Awareness</a><br>
 - <a href="https://www.learn.gov.sg/dlp/student/course/8037">Making Sense of My Leadership Transition</a><br>
 - <a href="https://www.learn.gov.sg/dlp/student/course/8045">Making Time for Reflection</a><br>